wv-leifel/forrest/README.md

 PASSWORD=password123
 ```

->For Lumen, you should copy the config file from `src/config/config.php` and add it to a `forrest.php` configuration file under a config directory in the root of your application.
+>For Lumen, you should copy the config file from `src/config/config.php` and add it to a `forrestadmin.php` configuration file under a config directory in the root of your application.

->For Laravel 4, run `php artisan config:publish omniphx/forrest` which create `app/config/omniphx/forrest/config.php`
+>For Laravel 4, run `php artisan config:publish omniphx/forrestadmin` which create `app/config/omniphx/forrestadmin/config.php`

 ## Getting Started
 ### Setting up a Connected App